Azure/serilog-sinks-azuredataexplorer/README.md

 Durable mode can be turned on when we specify the bufferFileName in the LoggerConfiguration.
 There are few other options available when the durable mode is enabled.

-* BufferFileName : Enables the durable mode.
+* BufferBaseFileName : Enables the durable mode.
 When specified, the logs are written to the bufferFileName first and then ingested to ADX.

-* BufferFileOutputFormat : specifies the output format for produced logs to be written to buffer file.
-Default when not specified - "{Timestamp:yyyy-MM-dd HH:mm:ss.fff zzz} [{Level:u3}] {Message:lj}{NewLine}{Exception}"

 * BufferFileRollingInterval : The interval at which buffer log files will roll over to a new file.
-The default is RollingInterval.Day
+The default is RollingInterval.Hour

+* BufferLogShippingInterval : The interval between checking the buffer files.

 * BufferFileSizeLimitBytes : The maximum size, in bytes, to which the buffer log file for a specific date will be allowed to grow.
 By default 100L * 1024 * 1024 will be applied.